jaclu/tmux-conf/README.md

 Either replaced by something suitable for that version, or just skipped.

-This gets rid of annoying startup error messages for features not being available on the running version.
+This gets rid of annoying startup error messages for features not being available on the running version and failure to parse the rest of the config.

 The optional [plugin](docs/PLUGINS.md) handling is also automated in the sense that plugins not usable on the given version of tmux are skipped.